 Information and knowledge gained from existing designs and product features of the assistive devices that are marketed under various internal brands, in countries all over the world, will be effectively used for making our prototypes more suitable, perfect and satisfactory.
-The research was done over the internet and few existing designs have been found for the system level designs and also the sub-system levels.
-The research is important in determining the actual requirements for developing the stretcher assistive devices.
-Also, the data from the research offers a good explanation of the desires of the individuals who have immobility challenges.
-For example, they require assistive equipment that is flexible, durable, affordable, and also comfortable.
+Research has done over the internet and few existing designs have found for the system level designs and few existing designs have found for the sub-system levels.